scalastic/scalastic.github.io/_posts/en/2024-10-03-hexagonal-architecture-domain.markdown

 ### Class and Interface Details

-1. **Package `common.exceptions`**:
+1. **Package `domain.common.exceptions`**:
-    - This package contains the **business exceptions** common to the entire domain.
-These exceptions signal business rule violations or the absence of resources.
-They are specific to the domain and should be distinguished from technical exceptions, which deal with infrastructure aspects (database, network, etc.).
+    - This package contains common business exceptions to signal rule violations or resource absence, distinct from technical exceptions.
-    - The goal is to centralize business exceptions, ensuring that the domain remains coherent and well-encapsulated.
+    - The goal is to centralize these exceptions to maintain domain consistency and encapsulation.

-      These exceptions are raised when business rules are violated or essential resources are missing.
+2. **Package `domain.user`**:

-2. **Package `port.inbound`**:
+   - The `domain.user` package groups all elements related to the "user" business domain.
+By isolating all relevant classes, interfaces, and services within this single package, several advantages are achieved:

-    - The inbound ports package contains interfaces that define the **use cases** exposed by the application to external adapters (e.g., REST controllers or user interfaces).
-These interfaces describe the **functional operations** offered by the domain without exposing its internal logic.
+     - **Ease of Identification**: The `domain.user` package brings together everything related to the "user" domain in one place.
+This simplifies understanding and navigating the code, as it's easy to locate components associated with this business entity.

-    - The role of inbound ports is to act as contracts between external layers and business logic.
-These interfaces focus on use cases (creation, retrieval, update, deletion of entities, etc.).
+     - **Modularity and Reusability**: By isolating the `domain.user` package, it becomes **modular**.
+This makes the system extensible, as new behaviors and services specific to `user` can be added without impacting other parts of the domain.

-3. **Package `port.outbound`**:
+     - **Ease of Relocation and Maintenance**: Since the `domain.user` package is isolated, it can easily be moved, restructured, or even extracted into another project.
+For instance, if the `user` entity were to be externalized as an independent microservice, it would be relatively simple to do so, as all related classes and interfaces are already well encapsulated within a single package.

-    - Outbound ports define the **technical interfaces** through which the domain accesses external systems such as databases, third-party services, or external APIs.
-These interfaces contain no business logic but define how to retrieve or store data in external systems.
+     - **Business Context Consistency**: Grouping all parts related to `user` within a single package helps preserve **business context consistency**.
+All objects, services, ports (inbound and outbound) remain encapsulated within a single context, helping to avoid circular dependencies and ensuring a clear separation of concerns.

-    - The domain uses these interfaces to delegate **technical tasks** (persistence, data retrieval, external service calls) while remaining independent of underlying technologies.
-This maintains infrastructure flexibility.
+3. **Package `domain.user.port.inbound`**:

-4. **Package `service`**:
+    - The inbound ports package contains interfaces defining use cases exposed to external adapters.
-    - The service package contains the **business implementations** that orchestrate operations for inbound and outbound ports.
-These services encapsulate the **business logic** specific to the use cases and use outbound ports to delegate technical operations.
+    - These interfaces serve as contracts between external layers and business logic, describing the functional operations of the domain without exposing its internal logic.

-    - Business services implement the interfaces defined in inbound ports while ensuring that business rules and invariants are respected.
-They do not contain any technical logic (like database access), which is delegated via outbound ports.
+4. **Package `domain.user.port.outbound`**:

-This organization structures the code while respecting the principles of **separation of concerns** and **decoupling** between business and technical layers, ensuring a modular and easily maintainable architecture.
+    - Outbound ports define technical interfaces allowing the domain to access external systems (databases, third-party services, etc.).

-### Benefits of This Organization
+    - They delegate technical tasks while maintaining the domain's independence from underlying technologies, ensuring infrastructure flexibility.

-1. **Modularity and Clarity**:
+5. **Package `domain.user.service`**:
-    - Business logic is well-isolated in the **`domain`** package, while inbound and outbound interfaces are clearly separated in the **`port`** package.
-This improves the clarity and structure of the code, adhering to hexagonal architecture principles.
+    - The services package contains business implementations that orchestrate inbound and outbound port operations.

-2. **Decoupling**:
+    - These services implement inbound interfaces, ensure business logic, and delegate technical operations to outbound ports.

-    - API ports (inbound) and SPI ports (outbound) ensure a decoupling between business logic and technical implementation details (such as persistence), allowing for changes in implementation without impacting the domain.
+This organization allows the code to be structured according to the principles of **separation of concerns** and **decoupling** between business and technical layers, thus ensuring a modular and easily maintainable architecture.

 <hr class="hr-text" data-content="Conclusion">